 Authors/Cartographers: Michael James Hermann and Margaret Wickens Pearce; Translator: Raymond Pelletier

 This award-winning map illustrates the travels of Samuel de Champlain as he explored what is now Canada between 1603 and 1616.
 It weaves together Native and non-Native experiences, negotiations, and strategies in the years before the creation of Québec City and New France.
 The map presents stories through a combination of Champlain's journal entries, imagined dialogues, and cartographic insights.
 The narrative was sourced directly from Champlain's journals, and the original Native placenames were researched and included along with their meaning.
+It is published in both English and French languages, with Wabanaki place names.

 Purchase at: Canadian-American Center